Patio season isn’t over just yet.

 As temperatures drop during fall and into winter, restaurants around The Bend are getting creative when it comes to outdoor seating.
 Igloos by reservation, heaters in place of umbrellas — if you’re more comfortable eating outside right now, there are places for you.

 NOTE: This list isn’t comprehensive.
-See a restaurant that’s missing?
+See a restaurant that’s missing or something that’s changed?
 Contact us at [email protected]

 One of the area’s most popular spots, Bar Louie recently relocated to an expansive new space.
 It includes an outdoor deck on the third floor with great views and several heaters for comfort as temperatures dip.